-SummitStone Health Partners awarded FEMA grant to provide counseling services to those impacted by the COVID-19 pandemic
+SummitStone Health Partners awarded FEMA grant to enhance counseling services to those impacted by the COVID-19 pandemic

-“Our warm-line will provide a safe, anonymous outlet for those who may be experiencing a number of emotions due to the effects of the pandemic,” said Program Manager Alison Hartman, MA, LMFT, “Our trained counselors are here to talk to folks who may be experiencing anxiety, depression, hopelessness, worry or even cabin-fever at levels they never have before.
+“This warm-line will continue to provide a safe, anonymous outlet for those who may be experiencing a number of emotions due to the effects of the pandemic,” said Program Manager Alison Hartman, MA, LMFT.
+“Our trained counselors are here to talk to folks who may be experiencing anxiety, depression, hopelessness, worry or even cabin-fever at levels they never have before.
 They may not be at the crisis level but really just feeling like they need someone to help them work through this extremely difficult time.”

-Funded through the Federal Emergency Management Agency (FEMA) with oversight by the Colorado Department of Public Health and Environment (CDPHE), the Colorado Spirit support call-line will provide short-term interventions to assist those impacted by COVID-19 in understanding their current situation and reactions, mitigating stress, promoting effective coping strategies and resilience, and providing emotional support.
-Crisis counselors, working closely with community organizations, will be able to distribute available resources and refer survivors to behavioral health treatment and other services in the community.
-Services are provided at no cost and are available to anyone who has been impacted by the COVID-19 crisis.
+With oversight from the Colorado Department of Public Health and Environment (CDPHE), Colorado Spirit, along with Connections, offers short-term interventions to help people understand their current situation, reduce stress, promote effective coping strategies and resilience, and provide emotional support.
+Counselors work closely with community organizations to connect people with available resources and refer them to behavioral health treatment and other available services.
+The warm-line is free to anyone who has been impacted by the COVID-19 crisis.

 About Health District of Northern Larimer County.
 The Health District of Northern Larimer County has been meeting local healthcare needs since 1960.
 Today they provide dental, mental health, prescription assistance, cholesterol, and blood pressure testing, quit tobacco, health insurance assistance and advance care planning services to the residents of northern Larimer County.
 The Health District partners with other local organizations to assess and plan for the larger health-care needs of the community.